netscaler/netscaler-observability-exporter/docs/deploy-coe-with-es.md

           server: 'coe-es.default.svc.cluster.local' # COE service FQDN

        **Note**: If you have used a namespace other than *default*, change `coe-es.default.svc.cluster.local to` to `coe-es.<desired-namespace>.svc.cluster.local`.
 If ADC is outside the Kubernetes cluster, then you must specify IP address and nodport address of Citrix ADC Observability Exporter.

+  4. Deploy Citrix ADC CPX with the Citrix ADC Observability Exporter support using the following commands:

+          kubectl create -f cpx-ingress-tracing.yaml
+          kubectl create -f cic-configmap.yaml

 ## Deploy Elasticsearch and Kibana using YAML files